 We want everyone with a learning disability who lives in West Yorkshire to have the same opportunities as everyone else.
 We want people to live long and healthy lives and be treated with dignity and respect.
 We think it is important for people to have good relationships with others.
 We want everyone to have a place they call home in their community.

 You can find out more about out work with Autistic people and our Autism Deep Dive on this page of our website.

 Nationally, there has been an increase in the number of children and young people with a learning disability being identified within mental health hospital trusts.
 Across West Yorkshire we have seen a similar increase in children and young people with a learning disability and / or autism entering specialist mental hospital services.

 Our health system is responsive to improving the health inequalities faced by people with learning disabilities.
 We believe that it is everyone’s responsibility to ensure people with learning disabilities will be as healthy as they can be.
 We intend that people with learning disabilities will experience the best possible health care and have improved outcomes from their health services.
 Our Learning Disabilities Challenge is the programme that will drive this aim.
 You can read a news release about our aims here.

 Our objectives – how we will know that we have improved health and wellbeing for people with learning disabilities:

-- People with learning disabilities who live in West Yorkshire and Harrogate will live longer, healthier lives.
+- People with learning disabilities who live in West Yorkshire will live longer, healthier lives.

 - People with learning disabilities will have better patient experiences and better outcomes.